 Networking – there’s no escaping it.
 A radio presenter may now be broadcasting to several different geographical areas each carrying their own local commercials.
 But what about localised links such as news, travel or weather updates?

 This application is designed to record audio for up to 12 splits.
 It is especially suited as part of a PSquared “Myriad” Network.
 It relies upon you having Network (for split ads/branding) and Auto-Importer (to ingest the audio).
 Audio is then played as a Split Cart Group within “Network”.
-It could also work with Genesys, RCS Zetta and other playout systems that auto-import from a folder periodically.
+It can also work with Genesys, mAirList RCS Zetta and other playout systems that auto-import from a folder periodically.

 The process of recording is simple: Shortcut-keys are provided, and the procedure is as follow:

 - Click “REC” and start talking, click it again to stop